nitin7213/Testify/README.md

+# Testify - An Edtech Website

-# Getting Started with Create React App
+## Getting Started with Create React App:

 ### `npm start` --> to start